Aayush5sep/LockOutBot/README.md

 ## Credits

-* This bot has been modified from original [Lockout Bot](https://github.com/pseudocoder10/Lockout-Bot) for the new updates and message intent since the previos has been archived.
+* This bot has been modified from original [Lockout Bot](https://github.com/pseudocoder10/Lockout-Bot) for the new updates and message intent since the previous has been archived and no changes can be done.
 * The bot is inspired from [TLE](https://github.com/cheran-senthil/TLE) discord bot and [Lockout streams](https://www.youtube.com/watch?v=bBNIIg8REUU&feature=youtu.be) by [ecnerwala](https://codeforces.com/profile/ecnerwala) and [scott_wu](https://codeforces.com/profile/scott_wu)
 * Elo rating system has been implemented from [FigBug/Multiplayer-ELO](https://github.com/FigBug/Multiplayer-ELO)